Maine motorists appeal to keep naughty vanity license plates

 “People are so sensitive nowadays,” said Libby, of Jonesport, after a hearing examiner rejected her appeal.
 “I just think it’s foolish.”

-When the state effectively ended the review process for so-called “vanity” license plates in 2015, some residents obtained their plates with all manner of profanities, including F-bombs, either spelled out or abbreviated.
+When the state effectively ended the review process for so-called vanity license plates in 2015, some residents filled their plates with all manner of profanities, including F-bombs, either spelled out or abbreviated.

-Residents in a state known for being laconic and even-tempered soon were sporting uncensored plates pairing the F-word with “snow,” “haters,” and “ALS,” — the incurable nerodegenerative disease.
+Residents in a state known for being laconic and even-tempered soon were sporting uncensored plates pairing the F-word with “snow,” “haters,” and “ALS,” — the incurable neurodegenerative disease.

 After license plate freedoms spiraled out of control, the Maine Legislature directed the Bureau of Motor Vehicles to reestablish a system for vetting the state’s roughly 120,000 vanity license plates.

 The new rules ban derogatory references to age, race, ethnicity, sexual orientation, gender identity, national origin, religion or disability.
-Also banned is language that incite violence, or is considered obscene.
+Also banned is language that incites violence, or is considered obscene.

 Restored as censors, Maine’s vehicular officials now walk a similar tightrope as their colleagues in other states.